xiabai84/aliyun-ecs-ai-sandbox/README.md

 ```
 2 Setup basic configurations in Alibaba Cloud

-For remote access, you must generate ALIYUN_ACCESS_KEY_ID and ALIYUN_ACCESS_KEY_SECRET for your account.
+For remote access, you must generate ACCESS_KEY_ID and ACCESS_KEY_SECRET for your account.
 See: https://www.alibabacloud.com/help/doc-detail/142101.htm

 3 Create ECS instance

-Start init python script to create instance:
+Start init python script and follow hints to create ECS instance:

 ```
 python setup_ecs_instance.py
 ```
 * Enter ACCESS_KEY_ID and ACCESS_KEY_SECRET.
-You can find them unter User Management -> Security Management
+You can find them unter Alibaba Cloud home page -> User Management -> Security Management

-* Choose region, where this instance should be started -> eu-central-1 is Frankfurt (Germany)
+* Choose region, where this instance should be started -> **eu-central-1** is the data center, which is hosted in Frankfurt (Germany)

 * Choose a instance type(hardware requirement).
 There are lots of available instance types.
-Because we want to achieve big work load in the cloud, I just contraint them to GPU instance.
-For example ecs.gn5-c4g1.xlarge.
+Because we always want to achieve big AI workload in the cloud, I contraint them to list GPU instance only For example ecs.gn5-c4g1.xlarge has NVIDIA P100 GPU.
 You can find detail description in their home page

 * Then select disks and zone settings...
-You can just enter default "y", if you don't really familiar with such cloud configurations.
+Just use my predefined default settings, if you don't really familiar with such cloud configurations.

-* For SecurityGroup I just use a basic configurations (http/https, ssh etc.) in order to access jupyter server web ui (port 8888)
+* For SecurityGroup I use a basic network configurations such as common http/https, ssh and jupyter server web ui (port 8888)

-* SSH KeyValue -> You need to generate your own id_rsa, id_rsa.pub and use id_rsa.pub for cloud KeyValue setting.
+* SSH KeyValue -> You need to generate your own id_rsa, id_rsa.pub and use id_rsa.pub for cloud setting.
+These ssh-keys enable you can access your ECS instance from UNIX console.
 For more information see https://www.alibabacloud.com/help/doc-detail/51793.html

-* Choose base image for OS, all of installtion in the next steps are based on ubuntu_18_04_x64_20G_alibase_20200220.vhd image, so please use this one!
+* Choose Base-Image for OS, all of installtion in the next steps are based on ubuntu_18_04_x64_20G_alibase_20200220.vhd image, so please take this one

 * Charge Type: currently I only finished PayByTraffic option

 * Instance Charge Type: use PostPaid

-* For the rest just use default value
+* For the rest just leave default value

-#### Once it finished, you will see following message:
+#### Starting create ECS instance

+If your configurations are valid, you will see following message.
+That means, that Alibaba Cloud has received your request and start to create ECS instance.

 ```
     Creating instance with following params ...
     Region-ID: eu-central-1